fionafibration/team-frotress-2/README.md

 # Features
 - Custom vibration strength and time for kills, death, using Uber, and passing milestones of Ubercharge percent
 - Multipliers for critical kills, killstreaks, and "Uberstreaks"
+- Execute custom commands when vibration starts and stops
 - Planned support for further features involving config file scripting, such as weapon & class specific functionality
 - Planned suport for assist tracking features as well (if anyone knows a good way to do this please reach out!)

+# Planned features:
 # Setup

 Copy config_default.py to config.py and fill out your game executable and console.log paths (console.log will be in tf